Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 4. Kayak With a Friend or Small Group

-If you can’t swim or swim well, be sure to go with either an experienced friend or a small group of kayakers.
+If you can’t swim or swim well, go with an experienced friend or a small group of kayakers.
 There is safety in numbers!

 When you go with an experienced kayaker, they will be close by to assist you in the event you need a little help.
-It’s also easier for you to flip your kayak back over with another person to help. and they will give you solid advice to make your day a fun one!
+It’s also easier for you to flip your kayak back over with another person to help. and they will give you solid advice to make your day fun!

 When you’re with a group or a buddy, you will be more at ease knowing someone is there to help you.
 And when you’re more at ease, things always go better.